greggelong/maze/README.md

 need to have a

+---
+7/8/22 problem solved

+Using Dijkstra's algorithm to flood the maze with distances from the root (the center in these images).
+Brightness of the color is tied to distance.
+Jamis Buck's book mazes has a great explanation of the algorithm.
+My implementation felt a bit messy in javaScript but after a nightmare about the algorithm I was able to get it to work.
+The runners can access the distances or use the algorithm to calculate a different path.
+And in general I like longest paths.
+As my maze like life has no exit, or at least one I don't want to take. #maze #javascript #python #creativecoding #p5js #p5xjs #math

 -------

 Jamis Buck in his book "Mazes" explains that a maze texture and bias arise from the algorithm that generates them.